nytud/HunTag3/README.md

 # Reference

+This tool is also [integrated](https://github.com/dlt-rilmta/hunlp-GATE) into the [e-magyar](http://www.e-magyar.hu) language processing system.
+It is called emNER.

 If you use the tool, please cite the following paper:

 [István Endrédy and Balázs Indig (2015): *HunTag3: a general-purpose, modular sequential tagger -- chunking phrases in English and maximal NPs and NER for Hungarian*